psp515/psp515/README.md

     {
-        new ProgrammingLanguage("HTML/CSS/JS", InterestedInFutureWork:false, "Learning it on AGH UST Couse."), new ProgrammingLanguage("Java", InterestedInFutureWork:false, "Learning it on AGH UST Couse."), new ProgrammingLanguage("Haskell", InterestedInFutureWork:true, "Learning it on AGH UST Couse.") new ProgrammingLanguage("Haskell", InterestedInFutureWork:false, "Learning it on AGH UST Couse.")
+        new ProgrammingLanguage("HTML/CSS/JS", InterestedInFutureWork:false, "Learning it on AGH UST Couse."), new ProgrammingLanguage("Java", InterestedInFutureWork:false, "Learning it on AGH UST Couse."), new ProgrammingLanguage("SQL", InterestedInFutureWork:true, "Learning it on AGH UST Couse.") new ProgrammingLanguage("Haskell", InterestedInFutureWork:false, "Learning it on AGH UST Couse.")
     };